Should You Offer Your Employees a Better Maternity Policy?

-However, this arrangement may see many new mums - in particular single mums or parents with only one income - facing financial difficulties.
-You don’t have to be a mathematical genius to figure out that less salary plus a new baby is not a balanced equation and can result in mums returning to work before they feel ready.
+However, this arrangement may see many new moms - in particular single moms or parents with only one income - facing financial difficulties.
+You don’t have to be a mathematical genius to figure out that less salary plus a new baby is not a balanced equation and can result in moms returning to work before they feel ready.

 And that in turn has the potential knock on effect of leaving you with an employee who is struggling with childcare difficulties, overwhelming tiredness, mental health issues, and possible resentment towards you as the employer.